-The Operating Partnership and each subsidiary that owns hotels entered into leases with subsidiaries of Crestline that commenced on January 1, 1999 and pursuant to which the hotels are leased for an initial term ranging generally from seven to ten years.
+The Operating Partnership and each subsidiary that owns hotels entered into leases with subsidiaries of Crestline that commenced on January 1, 1999 and pursuant to which the hotels generally are leased for an initial term ranging generally from seven to ten years.
 Each lease provides for periodic payments of a specified base rent plus, to the extent that it exceeds the base rent, additional rent which is calculated based upon the gross sales of the hotels subject to the lease, plus certain other amounts.

 As described above, beginning January 1, 2001, Host Marriott is permitted to lease the hotel properties to a taxable REIT subsidiary so long as certain conditions are satisfied.
 The leases with Crestline provided that, following a change of law such as the enactment of the REIT Modernization Act, Host Marriott had the right, beginning on January 1, 2001, to purchase, or have a taxable REIT subsidiary of Host Marriott purchase, the leases for a purchase price equal to the fair market value of Crestline's interests in the leases.
-Effective as of January 1, 2001, a taxable REIT subsidiary of Host Marriott purchased from Crestline the leasehold interests with regard to all but one of Host Marriott's full-service hotels leased to Crestline for approximately \$207 million, including certain costs attributable to such purchase (and Host Marriott currently expects that its taxable REIT subsidiary will purchase the remaining lease when certain conditions are satisfied).
+Effective as of January 1, 2001, a taxable REIT subsidiary of Host Marriott purchased from Crestline the leasehold interests with regard to all but one of Host Marriott's full-service hotels leased to Crestline for approximately \$207 million, including certain costs attributable to such purchase.
+In June of 2001, a taxable REIT subsidiary of Host Marriott acquired the remaining full-service hotel lease from Crestline and the leases for three full-service hotels leased to another third party lessee.

 As discussed above, in order for the rent paid pursuant to the leases to constitute "rents from real property," the leases must be respected as true leases for federal income tax purposes.

 Accordingly the leases cannot be treated as service contracts, joint ventures or some other type of arrangement.
 The determination of whether the leases are true leases for federal income tax purposes depends upon an analysis of all the surrounding facts and circumstances.
 In making such a determination, courts have considered a variety of factors, including the following:

-- o the intent of the parties; - o the form of the agreement; - o the degree of control over the property that is retained by the property owner (e.g., whether the lessee has substantial control over the operation of the property or whether the lessee was required simply to use its best efforts to perform its obligations under the agreement); and - o the extent to which the property owner retains the risk of loss with respect to the property (e.g., whether the lessee bears the risk of increases in operating expenses or the risk of damage to the property) or the potential for economic gain (e.g., appreciation) with respect to the property.
+- o the intent of the parties; - o the form of the agreement; - the degree of control over the property that is retained by the property owner (e.g., whether the lessee has substantial control over the operation of the property or whether the lessee was required simply to use its best efforts to perform its obligations under the agreement); and - o the extent to which the property owner retains the risk of loss with respect to the property (e.g., whether the lessee bears the risk of increases in operating expenses or the risk of damage to the property) or the potential for economic gain (e.g., appreciation) with respect to the property.